IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 #### Suicide

 The Commission should monitor whether the government is taking adequate measures to prevent male suicides.
-CCPR General Comment 36 says "States should take adequate measures, without violating their other Covenant obligations, to prevent suicides".^[CCPR General Comment 36]
+CCPR General Comment 36 says "States should take adequate measures, without violating their other Covenant obligations, to prevent suicides".\[22]

 ### Circumcision

 The Committee on the Rights of the Child says:

-> National human rights institutions have a key role to play in promoting and protecting human rights, including the right of individuals to be free from harmful practices, and enhancing public awareness of those rights.^[@CEDAW_and_CRC_GR]
+> National human rights institutions have a key role to play in promoting and protecting human rights, including the right of individuals to be free from harmful practices, and enhancing public awareness of those rights.\[6]

-Nonmedical circumcision of male children is a harmful practice and a violation of human rights.^[@svoboda2013circumcision]
+Nonmedical circumcision of male children is a harmful practice and a violation of human rights.\[76]

 Circumcision of boys is a controversial area of human rights, even so, States have an obligation to protect equally protect girls and boys from harmful practices.[^12] The *Committee on the Elimination of Discrimination Against Women* and the *Committee on the Rights of the Child* jointly say that the right of boys to be free from harmful practices must be protected:

 > Paragraph 4 -- Moreover, the Committees recognize that **boys are also the victims of violence, harmful practices and bias and that their rights must be addressed for their protection** and to prevent gender-based violence and the perpetuation of bias and gender inequality later in their lives.
-Accordingly, reference is made herein to the obligations of States parties to the Convention on the Rights of the Child regarding harmful practices stemming from discrimination that affect boys' enjoyment of their rights.^[@CEDAW_and_CRC_GR]
+Accordingly, reference is made herein to the obligations of States parties to the Convention on the Rights of the Child regarding harmful practices stemming from discrimination that affect boys' enjoyment of their rights.\[6]

 > Paragraph 32 -- The Convention on the Rights of the Child... **obliges States parties to take all effective and appropriate measures with a view to abolishing traditional practices prejudicial to the health of children** (art.
 24 (3)).
 In addition, it provides for **the right of the child to be protected from all forms of violence, including physical, sexual or psychological violence** (art.
 19) and requires States parties to **ensure that no child is subjected to torture or other cruel, inhuman or degrading treatment or punishment** (art.
 37 (a)).
 It applies the four general principles of the Convention to the issue of harmful practices, namely protection from discrimination (art.
 2), ensuring the best interests of the child (art.
 3 (1)),15 upholding the right to life, survival and development (art.
 6), and the right of the child to be heard (art.
-12).^[@CEDAW_and_CRC_GR]
+12).\[6]

 The Commission should support the Government in protecting boys from harmful practices.
 The Commission should monitor: